Them (band): Formation

-In April 1964, Van Morrison responded to an advert for musicians to play at a new R&B club at the Maritime Hotel – an old dance hall frequented by sailors.
-The new R&B club needed a band for its opening night; however, Morrison had left the Golden Eagles (the group with which he had been performing at the time), so he created a new band out of the Gamblers, an East Belfast group formed by Ronnie Millings, Billy Harrison, and Alan Henderson in 1962.
+In April 1964, Van Morrison responded to an advert for musicians to play at a new R&B club at the Maritime Hotel–an old dance hall frequented by sailors.
+The new club needed a band for its opening night; however Morrison had left the Golden Eagles (the group with which he had been performing at the time), so he created a new band out of the Gamblers, an East Belfast group formed by Ronnie Milling, Billy Harrison, and Alan Henderson in 1962.
 Eric Wrixon, still a schoolboy, was the piano player and keyboardist.
 Morrison played saxophone and harmonica and shared vocals with Billy Harrison.
-They followed Eric Wrixon's suggestion for a new name, and the Gamblers morphed into Them, their name taken from the Fifties horror movie Them!
+They followed Eric Wrixon's suggestion for a new name, and the Gamblers morphed into Them, their name taken from the 50s horror movie Them!

-The band's strong R&B performances at the Maritime attracted attention.
+The band's strong performances at the Maritime attracted attention.
 Them performed without a routine and Morrison ad libbed, creating his songs live as he performed.
 While the band did covers, they also played some of Morrison's early songs, such as "Could You Would You", which he had written in Camden Town while touring with the Manhattan Showband.
-The debut of Morrison's "Gloria" took place on stage here.
+The debut of Morrison's "Gloria" happened on stage here.
 Sometimes, depending on his mood, the song could last up to twenty minutes.
 Morrison has said, "Them lived and died on the stage at the Maritime Hotel," believing the band did not manage to capture the spontaneity and energy of their live performances on their records.
 The statement also reflected the instability of the Them line-up, with numerous members passing through the ranks after the definitive Maritime period.
 Morrison and Henderson remained the only constants, and a less successful version of Them soldiered on after Morrison's departure.

 Dick Rowe of Decca Records became aware of the band's performances, and signed Them to a standard two-year contract.
 In that period, they released two albums and ten singles, with two more singles released after Morrison departed the band.
-They had three chart hits, "Baby, Please Don't Go" (1964), "Here Comes the Night" (1965), and "Mystic Eyes" (1965), but it was the B-side of "Baby, Please Don't Go", the garage band classic "Gloria", that went on to become a rock standard covered by Patti Smith, the Doors, the Shadows of Knight, Jimi Hendrix and many others.
+They had three chart hits, "Baby, Please Don't Go" (1964), "Here Comes the Night" (1965), and "Mystic Eyes" (1965), but it was the B-side of "Baby, Please Don't Go", the garage band classic "Gloria", which went on to become a rock standard covered by Patti Smith, the Doors, the Shadows of Knight, Jimi Hendrix, and many others.